Understanding Regulated Industries

 The Importance of Regulatory Training

 If regulated organizations don’t properly train employees, it can be incredibly problematic.
+Take a 30-day free trial of eLeaP and get regulatory training under control.

-If employees don’t adhere to regulatory standards, government and associated agencies can fine companies.
+If employees don’t adhere to regulatory standards, the government and associated agencies can fine companies.
 These fines can be so large companies end up closing their doors as a result.

 There can also be legal issues associated with a lack of regulatory training.
-For example, if a fracking company fails to follow regulations set forth by the EPA it can mean serious legal repercussions and depending on the situation, even jail time for some within a business.
+For example, if a fracking company fails to follow regulations set forth by the EPA, it can mean serious legal repercussions and, depending on the situation, even jail time for some within a business.

 In the healthcare industry, failure to provide adequate and effective regulatory and compliance training can mean the loss of life or dangerous situations, such as the spreading of disease.